ryanbuckner/life360-plugin/README.md

 ### The Life360 Plugin

 The plugin is my first attempt at an Indigo plugin, based on a script I wrote to update variables in Indigo.
-The Life360 api example was leveraged from the work done by [harperreed](https://github.com/harperreed/life360-python)
+The Life360 API client is based on the work done by [pnbruckner](https://github.com/pnbruckner/ha-life360).

-More informaton will be listed [on the GitHub Wiki](https://github.com/ryanbuckner/life360-plugin/wiki)
+More information will be listed [on the GitHub Wiki](https://github.com/ryanbuckner/life360-plugin/wiki)

 This plugin is not endorsed or associated with Life360